brianguenter/Julia-Programming-Workflow/Workflow.md

 The biggest, most annoying, and perhaps unexpected problem beginners encounter is long startup time of your project in the REPL, the interactive window which parses your text input and executes it as Julia code.

-If your project use several large packages, for example those related to plotting, it can take a long time to load the packages *every* time you start a new REPL session.
+If your project use several large packages it can take a long time to load the packages *every* time you start a new REPL session.
 A package I worked on, OpticSim.jl, takes 98 seconds to load on my computer (OpticSim uses *many* packages).
 After using the environment settings described later in this document OpticSim load time was reduced to 866ms, a 113x speedup.

 The fundamental cause of this delay is that the current Julia compilation system does not cache all the compiled code generated when you first load a package.
 Code may be unnecessarily recompiled every time you start a new REPL session, even when the source code of the package hasn't changed.